rextechs/AzureIoTBootcamp/Day1-HOL3.md

 Note: The stick PC will be restarted as part of the installation.

-### 3. Run the Initialize-IoTEdge command to complete the installation process.
+### Step 2.3 : Run the Initialize-IoTEdge command to complete the installation process

 Need to re-connect to IoT Core, since the prior session was disconnected because of the restart